lqb2/blog/archive_fulltext.md

 ---

 <p class="message">
-  Hey!
-This is my archive.
-It's a work in progress... like everything else on this site, heh.
-My bullets aren't grouping properly right now so... ¯\_(ツ)_/¯
+  This is is a fully searchable of all the blog posts on my site as in it has all the words of every post.
 </p>

 <div class="posts">